Terms and condition of Darwin Auto Motors

 - The customer will not be allowed to take delivery until the fund is completely clear to dealer’s end in the event of any electronic payment.

-- There will be a parking fees of $25 each day if the customer failed to take delivery within 28 days of the initial deposit regardless customer gets notification by dealership or not.
+- There will be a storage fees of $39 each day if the customer failed to take delivery within 28 days of the initial deposit regardless customer gets notification by dealership or not.

 Until the complete total delivered in this contract is been paid and cleared to the account of the Dealer: